tmaturi/jekyll-now/publications.md

 - Coolen, F.P.A., Coolen-Schrijner, P., Coolen-Maturi, T., Elkhafifi, F.F., 2013.
 Nonparametric predictive inference for ordinal data.
 Communications in Statistics - Theory and Methods 42, 3478–3496.
 Bib Entry   Link Abstract

-Houlding, B., Coolen, F.P.A., 2012.
+- Houlding, B., Coolen, F.P.A., 2012.
 Nonparametric predictive utility inference .
 European Journal of Operational Research 221, 222–230.
 Bib Entry   Link Abstract

-Elkhafifi, F.F., Coolen, F.P.A., 2012.
+- Elkhafifi, F.F., Coolen, F.P.A., 2012.
 Nonparametric predictive inference for accuracy of ordinal diagnostic tests.
 Journal of Statistical Theory and Practice 6, 681–697.
 Bib Entry   Link Abstract

-Coolen, F.P.A., Al-nefaiee, A.H., 2012.
+- Coolen, F.P.A., Al-nefaiee, A.H., 2012.
 Nonparametric predictive inference for failure times of systems with exchangeable components.
 Proceedings of the Institution of Mechanical Engineers, Part O: Journal of Risk and Reliability 226, 262–273.
 Bib Entry   Link Abstract

-Coolen-Maturi, T., Coolen-Schrijner, P., Coolen, F.P.A., 2012.
+- Coolen-Maturi, T., Coolen-Schrijner, P., Coolen, F.P.A., 2012.
 Nonparametric Predictive Inference for Binary Diagnostic Tests.
 Journal of Statistical Theory and Practice 6, 665–680.
 Bib Entry   Link Abstract

-Coolen-Maturi, T., Coolen-Schrijner, P., Coolen, F.P.A., 2012.
+- Coolen-Maturi, T., Coolen-Schrijner, P., Coolen, F.P.A., 2012.
 Nonparametric predictive multiple comparisons of lifetime data.
 Communications in Statistics - Theory and Methods 41, 4164–4181.
 Bib Entry   Link Abstract

-Elsaeiti, M.A., Coolen, F.P.A., 2012.
+- Elsaeiti, M.A., Coolen, F.P.A., 2012.
 A Nonparametric predictive approach to sequential acceptance problems.
 Journal of Statistical Theory and Practice 6, 383–401.
 Bib Entry   Link Abstract

-Coolen-Maturi, T., Coolen, F.P.A., 2011.
+- Coolen-Maturi, T., Coolen, F.P.A., 2011.
 Unobserved, re-defined, unknown or removed failure modes in competing risks.
 Proceedings of the Institution of Mechanical Engineers, Part O: Journal of Risk and Reliability 225, 461–474.
 Bib Entry   Link Abstract

-Abellán, J., Baker, R.M., Coolen, F.P.A., 2011.
+- Abellán, J., Baker, R.M., Coolen, F.P.A., 2011.
 Maximising entropy on the nonparametric predictive inference model for multinomial data .
 European Journal of Operational Research 212, 112–122.
 Bib Entry   Link Abstract

-Roelofs, V.J., Coolen, F.P.A., Hart, A.D.M., 2011.
+- Roelofs, V.J., Coolen, F.P.A., Hart, A.D.M., 2011.
 Nonparametric Predictive Inference for Exposure Assessment.
 Risk Analysis 31, 218–227.
 Bib Entry   Link Abstract

-Baker, R.M., Coolen, F.P.A., 2010.
+- Baker, R.M., Coolen, F.P.A., 2010.
 Nonparametric predictive category selection for multinomial data.
 Journal of Statistical Theory and Practice 4, 509–526.
 Bib Entry   Link Abstract

-Maturi, T.A., Coolen-Schrijner, P., Coolen, F.P.A., 2010.
+- Maturi, T.A., Coolen-Schrijner, P., Coolen, F.P.A., 2010.
 Nonparametric predictive inference for competing risks.
 Proceedings of the Institution of Mechanical Engineers, Part O: Journal of Risk and Reliability 224, 11–26.
 Bib Entry   Link Abstract

-Coolen, F.P.A., Augustin, T., 2009.
+- Coolen, F.P.A., Augustin, T., 2009.
 A nonparametric predictive alternative to the Imprecise Dirichlet Model: The case of a known number of categories .
 International Journal of Approximate Reasoning 50, 217–230.
 Bib Entry   Link Abstract

-Coolen, F.P.A., Elsaeiti, M.A., 2009.
+- Coolen, F.P.A., Elsaeiti, M.A., 2009.
 Nonparametric Predictive Methods for Acceptance Sampling.
 Journal of Statistical Theory and Practice 3, 907–921.
 Bib Entry   Link Abstract

-Coolen-Schrijner, P., Maturi, T.A., Coolen, F.P.A., 2009.
+- Coolen-Schrijner, P., Maturi, T.A., Coolen, F.P.A., 2009.
 Nonparametric Predictive Precedence Testing for Two Groups.
 Journal of Statistical Theory and Practice 3, 273–287.
 Bib Entry   Link Abstract

-MacPhee, I.M., Coolen, F.P.A., Aboalkhair, A.M., 2009.
+- MacPhee, I.M., Coolen, F.P.A., Aboalkhair, A.M., 2009.
 Nonparametric predictive system reliability with redundancy allocation following component testing.
 Proceedings of the Institution of Mechanical Engineers, Part O: Journal of Risk and Reliability 223, 181–188.
 Bib Entry   Link Abstract

-Maturi, T.A., Coolen-Schrijner, P., Coolen, F.P.A., 2009.
+- Maturi, T.A., Coolen-Schrijner, P., Coolen, F.P.A., 2009.
 Nonparametric predictive pairwise comparison for real-valued data with terminated tails .
 International Journal of Approximate Reasoning 51, 141–150.
 Bib Entry   Link Abstract

-Coolen-Schrijner, P., Coolen, F.P.A., MacPhee, I.M., 2008.
+- Coolen-Schrijner, P., Coolen, F.P.A., MacPhee, I.M., 2008.
 Nonparametric predictive inference for system reliability with redundancy allocation.
 Proceedings of the Institution of Mechanical Engineers, Part O: Journal of Risk and Reliability 222, 463–476.
 Bib Entry   Link Abstract

-Arts, G.R.J., Coolen, F.P.A., 2008.
+- Arts, G.R.J., Coolen, F.P.A., 2008.
 Two Nonparametric Predictive Control Charts.
 Journal of Statistical Theory and Practice 2, 499–512.
 Bib Entry   Link Abstract

 Coolen, F.P.A., 2007.
 Non-parametric prediction of unobserved failure modes.
 Proceedings of the Institution of Mechanical Engineers, Part O: Journal of Risk and Reliability 221, 207–216.
 Bib Entry   Link Abstract
 Coolen-Schrijner, P., Coolen, F.P.A., 2007.
 Nonparametric predictive comparison of success-failure data in reliability.
 Proceedings of the Institution of Mechanical Engineers, Part O: Journal of Risk and Reliability 221, 319–327.